railsadminteam/rails_admin/docs/theming-and-customization.md

 app/assets/stylesheets/rails_admin/custom/variables.scss
 app/assets/javascripts/rails_admin/custom/ui.js
 ```
 Don't forget to re-compile your assets or simply delete the content of your `tmp/cache` folder.
+Some additional steps might be required, as others reported here: https://github.com/sferik/rails_admin/issues/738#issuecomment-26615578

 RailsAdmin uses jquery-pajax (https://github.com/defunkt/jquery-pjax) to load pages instead normal HTTP requests, use ` $(document).on('rails_admin.dom_ready', function(){ /* your js code here */ }); ` instead jQuery's default on ready function ` $(function(){ /* your js code here */ }); ` to check if page is loaded.
 It will work to both normal and pajax requests.